GenChangHSU/2021_Fall_Introduction_to_Theoretical_Ecology/docs/07_Week_7.md

 <br>

-Here are the phase planes of the systems in which (1) two species exhibit stable coexistence and (2) two species exhibit unstable coexistence (saddle point).
+Here are the phase planes of the systems in which (1) two species exhibit stable coexistence and (2) two species exhibit unstable coexistence (saddle).

 ```r